 A common claim made by the Dawkins school of atheism is that the Theory of Evolution is incompatible with theories of Intelligent Design.
 It isn't.
 Who says so?
 Charles Darwin, for one.

-On the Origin of Species by Means of Natural Selection (all quotations from the Collins' Clear-Type Press, London & Glasgow, no date) must surely be one of the most beautiful books ever written.
-The cogency, lucidity and pure logic of its basic argument make it irresistible.
-If we follow the example of the eye, Darwin explains how the organ we know today must have developed from far more primitive forms, one step at a time.
+In The Origin of Species by Means of Natural Selection (all quotations from the Collins' Clear-Type Press, London & Glasgow, no date), one example is the eye.
+Darwin explains how the organ we know today must have developed from far more primitive forms, one step at a time.
 With certain vital reservations, which we will consider in a moment, there is nothing irrational or unscientific or illogical in the assumption that complex things may evolve out of simpler ones.
 The principle applies to most areas of life, as one generation builds on the progress of another, and the idea that advantageous changes will survive should not cause too many furrowed brows even among the religious.
 But that is the limit of Darwin's theory.
 "How a nerve comes to be sensitive to light, hardly concerns us more than how life itself first originated" (Chapter 6, Difficulties on Theory).
 Indeed, he might have added "how a nerve comes to be a nerve."
 Darwin's theory deals with the origin of species, not with the origin of life or of the actual ability to produce new organs, and at no stage does he ever pretend that it does more.
 He is quite specific on this subject: